-The ageing population in Carmarthenshire will require the NHS and the Local Authority to plan for the expected increased demand for health and social care services Dementia prevalence projected to significantly increase in the next 15 years.
+The ageing population in Carmarthenshire and Wales is forecasted to create additional pressures for the NHS.

+Dementia diagnosis rates are projected to significantly increase in the next 15 years.

 The cost of residential and nursing care is high, approximately £33,500 a year.
 This creates stress and uncertainty for those who require care.